 A business degree is an umbrella term for a wide range of studies that focus on the learning and application of business concepts across various markets and industries (TBS Staff, 2019).
-Business degrees touch on a wide range of disciplines, including entrepreneurship, management, communications, marketing, economics, and more to help students prepare for a career in business whether as an entrepreneur or as a corporate employee.
-According to a report by the National Center for Education Statistics, business was the most sought after degree in the school year 2017-2018.
+Business degrees touch on a wide range of disciplines, including entrepreneurship, management, communications, marketing, economics including the differences between microeconomics vs macroeconomics, and more to help students prepare for a career in business whether as an entrepreneur or as a corporate employee.
+According to a report by the National Center for Education Statistics, business was the most sought-after degree in the school year 2017-2018.

 Business is one of the most popular fields of study among postsecondary students around the world.
 In the United States, business degrees are the most popular types of degree offered at colleges and universities.
 Globally, AACSB (Association of Advance Collegiate Schools of Business), a nonprofit organization dedicated to improving the quality of business education around the world, conducted a study that showcased the enrollment landscape of accredited academic institutions that offer business degrees across the globe.
 While the study reveals that undergraduate students dominated the business degree student population, the percentage of students taking postgraduate degrees are significantly lower in the Americas compared to other regions.

 Business degrees cover a wide range of programs for undergraduate students, which are more academically focused, and postgraduate studies which focus more on practical professional development (Tucker, 2019).
 For undergraduates, among the more common business studies are accounting vs finance, business management and/or administration, marketing, and economics.
 Business is also one of the most popular graduate certificate programs, especially for those aiming for certifications in management consulting, strategic leadership, and business analytics.